Special Collections & Research

 Scheduling an Appointment

-The Dillon Reading Room is available by appointment from 10:00 am to 4:30 pm, Monday through Friday, unless otherwise noted.
+The special collections are available for research by appointment, in the Dillon Reading Room, Monday through Friday.
 All reading room appointments must be supervised by a member of staff.

-To make an appointment, you must first complete our Reader Registration Form.
-Upon completing the registration form, please send an email to specialcollections@pequotlibrary.org, indicating the materials requested and the desired date(s) and time(s) to view them.
-Appointments should be scheduled at least one week in advance.
-Some items in the collection are stored offsite, and require advance notice to ensure retrieval of all materials.
+To make an appointment, please email specialcollections@pequotlibrary.org, indicating the materials you wish to view, and the desired date(s) and time(s) to view them.
+Appointments should be requested at least one week in advance.
+Some items in the collection are stored offsite, and require advance notice to ensure retrieval.
 This delivery window is generally one week, but may vary.

-Readers will be asked to provide a photo ID at each visit to the reading room.
+Researchers must first complete our registration form, and will be asked to provide a photo ID at each visit to the Dillon Reading Room.

 Reference Inquiries